Volume 2014, Number 9

 General Class and CW

 September is fast approaching.
-Starting September 9th we will have a General Class license course that will last 10 weeks on Tuesday nights at the Tabernacle EOC on New Road in Tabernacle.
+Starting September 9th we will be having a General Class license course that will last 10 weeks on Tuesday nights at the Tabernacle EOC on New Road in Tabernacle.
+We expect to have a VE session at the conclusion of the course.
 Interested in attending or helping to teach?
-Contact Don, AK2S.
+Contact Don AK2S.

 Want to see a back issue of the BCRC Newsletter?